jessekorzan/React-GPT-35-Azure-OpenAI-with-Express/README.md

 # Usage

-Refer to the section below, Getting Started, to run.
+Refer to the section below, Getting Started, for more about running React on Replit.
 Only re-prerequisite is you will need your own openAI key and create a new "secret" (env variable) in your Repl.

 [Login into Azure](https://portal.azure.com/](https://www.npmjs.com/package/azure-openai ) to configurd your Azure OpenAI's key, endpoint and deploymentId.
 [How to use Secrets in Repl](https://docs.replit.com/programming-ide/workspace-features/secrets) to configure your environment variable.
 You'll need two secrets, "endpoint" and "openAI", to work with the script located in /api/server.js